 We woke up at 8a.m.
 M.J. wasn’t home by that time anymore.
 We made our way down to the beach hoping to find him.
 What we then saw was unbelievable.
 About 100 locals- kids, men, women were there already – it seemed like the entire village.
 All of them were standing in for Luca to find Roland who took his wallet.
 It was unbelievable.
 Sadly they couldn’t find him but honestly just the gesture was amazing.
 For now we couldn’t do anything to help.
 We had to go to Nkhata Bay as I only had 2 days left in Malawi and we urgently needed a bit of money.
-Luca planed on coming back to Kande in case they found Roland.
+Luca planned on coming back to Kande in case they found Roland.
 At noon we left for Nhkata Bay which is further north about 50 minutes away from Kande Beach.
-In Nhkata Bay we meet up with Andi, Mike and Sarah at Mayoka Village, a really cool hostel.
+In Nkhata Bay we met up with Andi, Mike and Sarah at Mayoka Village, a really cool hostel.
 We went on a sunset kayak tour and after that to the beach.
 In general, what I experienced in Africa is that the locals always party on a Sunday.
 Back in the days that was their only off day and that´s when they had Braai´s (BBQ) and a big JOL (party).
 This was the case that day on the beach of Nkhata Bay.
 Later on we carried on partying in the local club “Bay View”.
 This is definitely something that I recommend once you are in Malawi.
 Go to party in a local club.
-First of all the African house music they play in most of the clubs is unique and its super easy to mingle with the locals.
+First of all, the African house music they play in most of the clubs is unique.
+Secondly, in those clubs it is super easy to mingle with the locals.

 Day 19 – Nkhata Bay